 The tinted waxes are more for when you are ready for more advanced fun.
 If you are a beginner, I suggest starting with clear.
 But don’t rule out future experimenting.
 If you are using a tinted wax I highly recommend playing around with the color on a small piece before adding it to your painted furniture.

 - Apply with a regular brush.

 - If your piece has a lot of detail a round brush can be very useful.
 Otherwise, there’s really no need to invest in expensive brushes.

 - Buff it.
 Buffing is my least favorite part because it requires a lot of elbow grease.
 How much you buff will depend on your commitment level and how much you want it to shine.

 - Let it dry (cure) overnight before you add decor (impatient me always needs reminding of this!)

 Note: You will want a dedicated brush to always use for wax.
 To save cleaning time, put your waxing brush in a Ziploc bag and store in the freezer.

-Want more chalk painting ideas?
+Want more chalk paint ideas?
 Head to Pinterest.
-Speaking of Pinterest, Jodie and I would love you to pin any of the pictures and pins you find throughout our blog…this is not only a huge compliment to our work but also is like a gift to us.
+Speaking of Pinterest, Jodie and I would love you to pin any of the pictures and pins you find throughout our blog.
+This is not only a huge complement to our work but also is like a gift to us.
 It helps spread the word that our blog is here.